Netzero - Powerwall Automation

 Introduction

-Netzero automations enable configuration changes for Powerwall systems based on time schedule (time of day, day of week) or events (e.g. Powerwall state of charge, EV charging, or home usage).
+Netzero automations enable configuration changes for Powerwall systems based on time schedule (time of day, day of week) or events (e.g. Powerwall state of charge, EV charging status, electricity price, home usage, etc.).

 Common Automations